-- Avoid placing your Christmas tree in front of an exit, that way if there is any emergency your family can exit the home safety.
+- Avoid placing your Christmas tree in front of an exit, that way if there is any emergency your family can exit the home safely.

 Holiday Candle Safety Tips

-According to the NFPA, more than a third of home decoration fires are started by candles.
-Take these fire safety precautions into consideration this winter season:
+According to the NFPA, candle fires peak in December and January.
+Take these holiday fire safety precautions into consideration this winter season:

-Keep children and pets away from candles and educate your children on the dangers of fire and how to practice fire safety.
+- Keep children and pets away from candles and educate your kids on the dangers of fire and how to practice fire safety.

 Holiday Cooking Safety Tips

 Did you know unattended cooking is the leading cause of home fires?
-The three days with the highest number of kitchen fires involving cooking equipment are Thanksgiving, Christmas Day, and Christmas Eve.
+The three days with the highest number of home cooking fires are Thanksgiving, Christmas Day, and Christmas Eve (NFPA).

 Replace Your Alarms and Batteries